8 Ways to Make Your Money Work For You

 4. Considering Passive Income Streams

-Essentially, a passive income is money that you earn without active involvement, outside of what you earn as a regular wage and salary.
+Essentially, passive income is money that you earn without active involvement, outside of what you earn as a regular wage and salary.
 Instead, you put something you own to work, such as a rental property.
 Other examples of passive income include dividends from stock investments, royalties, and product sales.

 So, you still might put in some effort getting started, but not as much as your full-time job.
 Side hustles are one of the best ways to pad that income.
 You can put the extra cash flow directly towards your debt and interest, weekly necessities, or your savings.